ripley2459/craftorium/wiki/Substances.md

 Try to give average temperatures based on the composition.

-Default: if no temperatures are provided, `temperatureAverage` will be called to generate the temperatures based on the composition.
+Default: if no temperatures are provided, `temperatureAverage` will be called.

 #### Color